sidwellr/Variations/julia/julia.md

 # Julia
 Variations based on polynomial Julia sets.
-For escape time fractals, the formula is $z → z^n + c$.
-For flames, the mapping is reversed and the $+c$ part is done by the affine transform, so these variations basically take the root of the input taken as a complex number, returning one of the results at random.
+For escape time fractals, the formula is *z → z^n + c*.
+For flames, the mapping is reversed and the *"+ c"* part is done by the affine transform, so these variations basically take the root of the input taken as a complex number, returning one of the results at random.

 ## eJulia
 Polynomial Julia sets in elliptic coordinates

 Type: 2D
 Author: Michael Faber
 Date: 24 Jun 2012

 ![](eJulia-1.png)